ucb-bar/chipyard/docs/Generators/Ariane.rst

 While the core itself is not a generator, we expose the same parameterization that the Ariane core provides (i.e. change branch prediction parameters).

+..
+Warning:: Although you can use Verilator with the core in Chipyard, it sometimes non-deterministically fails due to Ariane/Verilator errors (saying that the model doesn't settle/converge).
+If this happens, try re-running the simulation or using VCS.

 For more information, please refer to the `GitHub repository <https://github.com/pulp-platform/ariane>`__.